Code-Institute-Submissions/MS1-KiranResume/TESTING.md

 **Project Barrier**

- The initial CDN links which were attached in the head element was an older version and that started giving the error in Bootstrap.
+* The initial CDN links which were attached in the head element was an older version and that started giving the error in Bootstrap.
 Especially in the navbar.
 This is later spotted by my Mentor and was corrected after adding new CDN's from [cdnjs.com](https://cdnjs.com/)

+* The formatting of the index.html file is done with Prettier(Alt+Shift+f).
+It is been observed that the formatting is not consistent after the git push.

+* The responsiveness of the site is not perfect in Google chrome, But in Internet explorer and other browsers it is working fine.

 **Bug report**